nagaraja0yellapu/helidon-jpa-jta-test/README.md

-# Helidon Quickstart MP Example
+# Helidon Quickstart MP + JPA + JTA Example

-This example implements a simple Hello World REST service using MicroProfile.
+This example implements a simple Hello World REST service using MicroProfile + JPA + JTA to test Transactions

 ## Build and run